 Seventeen years ago, at the age of 34, Teresa curiously walked into her first yoga class.
-As the class began to move as One to the haunting sounds of the ancient Sanskrit, she knew her life had changed.
+As the class began to succinctly flow to the haunting sounds of the ancient Sanskrit, she was deeply moved.
 Today, Teresa weaves the beautiful symbolism of Hindu and Native American mythology within the grace and strength of yoga in her unique classes.
-Emphasis on the breath guides the student through a fluid succession of creative postures allowing the student to draw deeply into movement or stillness.
-Each student is encouraged to honor his or her inner self.
+Emphasis on the breath guides the student through a fluid succession of traditional and creative postures allowing the student to draw deeply into movement or stillness.
+Each student is encouraged to honor his or her body.
 Teresa’s class will leave the student feeling mentally empowered and physically rejuvenated.
 Teresa's hope is that the student will gain a deeper understanding of their physical and inner Self and hence our connection to all as One.
 Teresa's classes are a progressive infusion of the teachings of Krishnamacharya and Hatha Yoga.
 Teresa is also continually inspired by Nature and Her eternal rhythms.
 Teresa taught World Mythology for ten years and has been especially touched by the writings of Ralph Waldo Emerson, Thich Nhat Hanh, Chief Seattle, Black Elk, and Annie Dillard.

 Teresa is thankful for all her teachers, especially Matias Flury, Sean O'Shea, Trevor Monk, Dana Rae Pare, and all those who have guided her to a deeper understanding of the truest teacher, the teacher within.
 Teresa also volunteers for The Sean O'Shea Foundation Rady Children's Hospital Oncology Ward.